-Of course!
-It's proved it's safe to drink up to 5 cups of matcha a day.
-However, don't forget it contains the caffeine so I recommend drinking 3 cups a day.
-Personally, 1 cup of matcha keeps me energized and focused all day.
-Also, matcha contains more caffeine than coffee, however, it delivers caffeine to your body different and longer way.
-Check out below!
+Yes, you can drink matcha every day.
+It's proved it's safe to drink up to 5 cups of matcha tea a day.
+Bear in mind that matcha contains more caffeine than regular coffee, however, it delivers caffeine to your body different and longer way.

 Can I drink matcha tea before bed?

-Surprisingly yes!
-During the day, matcha keeps you energized and in the evening it helps you to relax and destress your mind.
+Yes - during the day, matcha keeps you energized and in the evening it helps you to relax and destress your mind.
 It contains amino acids that quieten beta waves and encourage alpha brain waves.
 This shushes that part of your brain that runs wild.
-I am sure you sometimes analyze the whole day and try to remind what you could have said or done that day, don't you?
-For me, it always happens when I should relax and prepare for sleep.

 How long does it take for matcha to kick in?